Skip to content

 Dahua's P2P protocol allows remote access to NVRs and cameras without needing to configure port forwarding on a router.
 It is well suited to smaller installations where a dedicated network administrator is not available.
 However, P2P will not function in all network environments — particularly where a firewall is filtering outbound traffic

-When a connection is initiated, the P2P protocol uses a mediator server to identify the network topology and determine how to establish the link.
-There are three scenarios:
+When a connection is initiated, a Dahua mediator server evaluates the network topology and selects the most appropriate connection method.
+There are three possible outcomes:

-Important — UDP Traffic The outbound connection is established on a random UDP port.
-This means it is not possible to filter or restrict outbound UDP traffic and maintain P2P functionality — all outbound UDP ports must be permitted.
+In all cases, the outbound connection is assigned a random UDP port at runtime.
+This means outbound UDP traffic cannot be filtered selectively — all outbound UDP must be permitted.

 When P2P Will Not Work

-P2P will fail when a firewall is actively filtering outbound traffic.
-This is most common in two situations:
+P2P will fail when a firewall is filtering outbound traffic before it reaches the internet.
+This is most common in two situations: a hardware firewall appliance with strict outbound rules, or a carrier-managed firewall used to interconnect multiple sites over a VPN.

-In these environments, the required ports and protocols must be explicitly permitted for P2P to function.
+In either case, the ports and domains listed below need to be explicitly permitted for P2P to function.

 Required Ports